alexcouper/captainhook/README.md

     - pdb: Checks to see if there are any uncommented ``import pdb; pdb.set_trace()`` statements in the code to be committed.
     - flake8: Runs flake8 against the files that are set to be committed.
+    - python3: Checks to see if python files set to be committed are python3 compatible.

 Output
 ------